 The company’s Center Street icehouse was a hollow wooden box five stories tall.
 It sold ice to wholesalers and the brewing industry.
 At the time of the fire, the building contained 35,000 tons of ice arranged in layers and insulated by blankets of sawdust.

 On June 7th, 1911, canoeists on the Milwaukee River spotted flames at the south end of the structure and alerted the fire department.
 The building was an inferno by the time the first engine company arrived.
-So intense was the heat, the Milwaukee Sentinel reported, rubber coats melted off the backs of the firefighters.
+So intense was the heat, the Milwaukee Sentinel reported, rubber coats melted on the backs of the firefighters.

 The blaze attracted a large crowd, some of whom narrowly escaped injury themselves according to the Sentinel: “Shortly after 4 o’clock, the east wall of the burning building came down, carrying several hundred tons of ice down the hill, and into the river.
 The crowds of people lined along the river had to scramble out of the way in a hurry, several falling into the water in their haste.”